A flood of evidence has come in since suspect’s arrest in Gilgo Beach serial killings cold case, DA says | KRDO

 The records also included searches for violent pornography and depictions of women being abused, raped and killed, the prosecutor said.

-Heuermann’s wife and two children were out of state during the times the three women were believed to be killed, Tsoierney said.
+Heuermann’s wife and two children were out of state during the times the three women are believed to have been killed, authorities said.

 The suspect’s wife and children are cooperating with the investigation, according to Carter.